kurticadna/number-acidizer/README.md

 This project leverages AWS Lambda for serverless backend functions, DynamoDB for reliable data persistence, and API Gateway for REST API management with built-in throttling.

+## Git Management

+Branching Strategy: The project uses two primary branches: main and dev.

+dev Branch: This branch is used for active development.
+All new features, bug fixes, and changes are implemented and tested here before being merged into the main branch.

+main Branch: The main branch represents the stable production version of the project.
+Only code that has been fully tested and verified in the dev branch is merged into main.